 Hello friends, let’s learn about working capital today.

-What is working capital – Working capital is the amount which a company use for its day-to-day operations.
+Working capital is the amount which a company use for its day-to-day operations.
 It is actually the difference of current assets and current liabilities.

 Example – for buying raw material, pay bills, and manage its short-term expenses.